Skin Diseases Treated by Columbia Skin Clinic

 Common Skin Conditions and Diseases

 The dermatologists at Columbia Skin Clinic see patients with a wide variety of skin diseases and conditions.
 As the region’s most experienced dermatology practice, our board-certified physicians treat everything from mild acne to aggressive skin cancer.
-We are committed to providing our patients with the highest quality care to help you achieve healthy and glowing skin.
-Here is a glossary of skin conditions, among others, that our dermatologists commonly treat.
+We are committed to providing our patients with the highest quality care to achieve healthy, glowing skin.
+Here is a glossary of skin conditions and skin infections that our dermatologists commonly treat.

 Acne is a condition that manifests as localized bumps and skin inflammation commonly referred to as pimples.
 Extremely common, especially in teenagers, acne is partially caused by overactive oil glands in the skin.